vivz/dance-marathon-2015/README.md

 ⋅⋅*  __interview__: Allow you to upload an interview posts with Q&A. If you want to do this, call Vivian Zhang at 253-292-8502

+⋅⋅*  __transition__: Allow you to upload a transition.
+If you want to do this, call Vivian Zhang at 253-292-8502